IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_assignments.md

 ### DELIVERABLES FOR MS THESIS CATALOG / SUPPORTING FILES
 You need to create a dropbox account if you have not already done so.
 Let me know if you do not have a dropbox account.
 Both you and I can get additional space if I invite you.

-Each student will provide their own dropbox link.
+Each student will provide their own **dropbox link**.
+A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)
-A dropbox link is actually different than sharing an actual dropbox folder.

 Create a dropbox link with the following contents:
 * **deliverables for the ms thesis catalog**